Taiwan Jones: Oakland Raiders

-Buffalo Bills
+Buffalo Bills (first stint)

 On August 2, 2017, Jones was signed by the Buffalo Bills.
-He was placed on injured reserve on November 4, 2017, after suffering a broken arm in Week 9.
+He was placed on injured reserve on November 4 after suffering a broken arm in Week 9.

 On March 16, 2018, Jones re-signed with the Bills.
 He was named a team captain for the 2018 season for his role on special teams.
-He was placed on injured reserve on October 31, 2018 with a neck injury.
+Jones was placed on injured reserve on October 31 with a neck injury.

 Houston Texans

 On May 14, 2019, Jones signed with the Houston Texans.
 His 34-yard reception in overtime set up the Texans' winning field goal against the Buffalo Bills in the Wild Card Round.

 Buffalo Bills (second stint)

 Jones re-signed with the Buffalo Bills on March 30, 2020.
-In the AFC Championship against the Kansas City Chiefs, Jones recovered a fumble lost by wide receiver Mecole Hardman on a punt return during the 38–24 loss.
+In the AFC Championship against the Kansas City Chiefs, Jones recovered a fumble lost by wide receiver Mecole Hardman on a punt return during the 38–24 road loss.

 Jones re-signed with the Bills on March 29, 2021.
-On April 4, 2022, Jones re-signed again with the Bills on a one year contract.
+On April 4, 2022, Jones re-signed again with the Bills on a one-year contract.